Sema4AI/actions/README.md

 # 🏃‍♂️ Quickstart

-There are two main ways using the Action Server: use with our Robocorp Code extension for VS Code, or DIY from the command line.
+There are two main ways using the Action Server: use with our VSCode extension, or DIY from the command line.
 This section gets you going!

 <details open>
 <summary><b>Robocorp Code extension for VS Code</b></summary>